 Additionally, after browsing Google Images for amazing architecture, I asked my kids to choose 1 building and 1 architect to research, from anywhere in the world!
 They completed a worksheet with their notes and then put together a powerpoint presentation with their research.

 Some of these tours are very popular.
 Be sure to call and reserve ahead if recommended.

-This Pasadena craftsman home of the Gamble family (as in Proctor & Gamble)–is one of the most concise and pristine examples of this type of home.
-The home was finished in 1910, and the architects Green and Green designed not only the home, but the furniture and many of the lighting fixtures as well—it’s a complete roll out of a theme.
+This Pasadena craftsman bungalow style home of the Gamble family (as in Proctor & Gamble)–is one of the most concise and pristine examples of this type of architecture The home was finished in 1910, architects Green and Green designed not only the home, but the furniture and many of the lighting fixtures as well—it’s a complete roll out of room themes.
 The tour lasts about an hour, and they have a scavenger hunt that encourages kids to look for intricate details.
 A few years later I took my youngest, a second grader, and he enjoyed it.
 Whenever I talk about architecture, he asks me, “Is it as good as the Gamble House?”
-It’s nice to have that be a point of reference!
+It’s nice to have this home be the point of reference!